ossd-s24/project-evaluation/scikit-learn.md

 Operating system: MacOS

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it) Yes

 How long did the whole process take?
+5 Minutes

 ---

-Name:
+Name: Terrance

-Operating system:
+Operating system: MacOS

 Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)